-MoveIt! core contributors and maintainers are the driving force of keeping MoveIt! alive by responding to pull requests, issues, and user questions.
-These two groups of highly involved participants also help fix critical regressions and support developing future versions of MoveIt!.
-We greatly appreciate all of the core contributors and maintainers of the MoveIt! project and thank you for your support.
+MoveIt Core Contributors and Maintainers are the driving force of keeping MoveIt alive by responding to pull requests, issues, and user questions.
+These two groups of highly involved participants also help fix critical regressions and support developing future versions of MoveIt.
+We greatly appreciate all of the Core Contributors and Maintainers of the MoveIt project and thank you for your support.

-To be considered a “Core Contributor”, we look for demonstrated excitement about the MoveIt! project.
+To be considered a “Core Contributor”, we look for demonstrated excitement about the MoveIt project.
 We also ask you have completed at minimum the following:

-MoveIt! maintainers, commonly referred to as “committers” in other open source projects, are the seasoned experts of the MoveIt! project.
+MoveIt Maintainers, commonly referred to as “committers” in other open source projects, are the seasoned experts of the MoveIt project.
 Becoming a maintainer is generally an invite-only process and ideally achieved by first becoming a core contributor.

 Joining the Maintainer team means you have the responsibility of commit access to our Github repositories.
 You then can merge other’s code contributions, but you should never merge your own code without someone else’s review.